Babs Gonzales: 1950s and 1960s

-Throughout this time Gonzales remained a behind-the-scenes influence in the jazz world, linking musicians to one other and introducing them recording to companies.
-For example, organist Jimmy Smith's association with the Blue Note label began under Gonzales' recommendation, with Gonzales writing introductory liner notes for Smith's A New Sound - A New Star.
-Dizzy Gillespie remembered Gonzales as "a musical scout... that's how I got Charlie Persip in the band," reminiscing that "[Gonzales] called me up at my house one time, he said 'I'm over here in Newark, and there's a drummer over here who's a bitch!', so I said to bring him to rehearsal...
-[Gonzales] brought him to rehearsal... next day, [Persip] got the job."
+Throughout this time, Gonzales remained a behind-the-scenes influence in the jazz world, linking musicians to one other and introducing them recording to companies.
+For example, organist Jimmy Smith's association with the Blue Note label began under Gonzales's recommendation, with Gonzales writing introductory liner notes for Smith's A New Sound...
+A New Star..., Vol. 1.
+Dizzy Gillespie remembered Gonzales as "a musical scout ... that's how I got Charlie Persip in the band", reminiscing that "[Gonzales] called me up at my house one time, he said 'I'm over here in Newark, and there's a drummer over here who's a bitch!', so I said to bring him to rehearsal ...
+[Gonzales] brought him to rehearsal ... next day, [Persip] got the job."